mayo-nesso/mayo-nesso.github.io/content/about.md

 </div>
 </br>

-Avoiding some *saudade* and to save time, it is best to say that I am comfortable with C# and Unity, I enjoy Go's simplicity, appreciate Python's usefulness, and I learning every day more about JS/TS along with React/Next.js and, to spicy up things a bit, NestJS too.
+Avoiding some *saudade* and to save time, it is best to say that I am comfortable with C# and Unity, I enjoy Go's simplicity, appreciate Python's usefulness, and I am in the process of learning every day more about JS/TS along with React/Next.js and, to spicy up things a bit, NestJS too.

 ## **Extra things that no one asked for...**